 - Multidisciplinary rehab centers can evaluate whether a dual diagnosis is appropriate for you and.
 If it is, they will help you understand your diagnosis and how you can manage it during recovery.

 - Rehab costs can be expensive, but many insurers (including Medicaid) can help with the costs.
 In addition, many programs have sliding fee scales and offer grants to people who do not have insurance or cannot afford the out-of-pocket costs.

 - Rehab can be challenging, but it will help you live a life free from methadone dependence or addiction

 Overcoming methadone use disorder can be overwhelming.
-If you or someone you know is struggling with methadone use, The Recovery Village Palm Beach is here to help.
+If you or someone you know is struggling with methadone use, The Recovery Village Palm Beach at Baptist Health is here to help.
 Contact us today to learn more about treatment options that can work well for your situation.

 Drugs.com.
 “Methadone.”
 August 2019.
 Accessed August 2, 2019.

 Grissinger, Matthew.
 “Keeping Patients Safe From Methadone Overdoses.”
 Pharmacy and Therapeutics, August 2011.
 Accessed August 3, 2019.